Child Support FAQs

 Who can I contact about changing the current child support laws?

-The Oregon Child Support Program itself does not have the authority to make changes to state or federal laws.
+The Oregon Child Support Program itself does not have the authority to change state or federal laws.

 Oregon State Legislature – Find Your Legislator »